-Royal Berkshire Fire and Rescue Service (RBFRS) is reminding residents who smoke to put it out, right out.
+Royal Berkshire Fire and Rescue Service (RBFRS) is reminding residents, as part of a month-long Fire Kills campaign, to put it out, right out if they smoke.

 Fires caused by smoking products kill more people than fires caused by any other item, but there are simple steps that residents can take to reduce the chances of smoking leading to a fire, including not smoking while tired, using a proper and secure ashtray and stubbing out cigarettes properly.
 All of these steps can greatly reduce the risk of an accidental fire breaking out.

 To help residents keep safe, Charlotte Lee, East Hub Prevention Manager, is reminding smokers to “put it out, right out.
 Fires ignited by cigarettes or other smoking materials sadly result in more fatalities than any other fire.
 Despite a fall in the overall number of fires caused by smoking, it’s still one of the biggest causes of accidental fires in the home across the country.

 “If you or someone in your home smokes, you should ensure that you or your loved one never smokes in bed or when tired.
 If you need to lie down, don't light up.
 You could doze off and set your bed on fire.”

 Follow these simple steps to help prevent a cigarette fire in the home: